Destiny 2 for PC has finally launched on Steam and consoles, and it’s time to get started!

-First off, make sure you meet the recommended system requirements or the very least the minimum system requirements.
+First off, make sure you meet the recommended system requirements or at the very least, the minimum system requirements.
 If you don’t meet the minimum system requirements, then don’t buy the game as you won’t be able to enjoy it.

 If you want to go even higher than 60 FPS, you need to either lower your settings, lower your resolution in the game or get a better GPU.